Currently, joining MHUC is free!

 At MHUC, we teach safe practice habits and how to fall correctly, so you can learn with confidence.

 Our club offers a mix of learning, practice, and fun group activities.
-Whether it’s a trail, park, or parking lot, we simply love getting outside and riding together.
+Whether it’s a trail, park, or patio we simply love getting outside and riding together.

 Club meetings: